deployd/dpd-email/README.md

 # Email Resource

-This custom resource type allows you to send an email to your users.
+Module for Deployd that allows you to send an email to your users.

-The email resource is built on Andris Reinmans [Nodemailer](https://github.com/andris9/Nodemailer) module.
+This is built on Andris Reinmans [Nodemailer](https://github.com/andris9/Nodemailer) module.

 ## Installation